Second Reading: Ephesians 1:3-14

 What does God's Son do for us now?
 Forgiveness, faith, and the gift of the Spirit (in that order).
 The first step in the journey toward God begins with forgiveness.
 That happened 2,000 years ago on Calvary.
 We realize and accept that forgiveness in faith, the second step.
 Finally, we receive the Spirit and his gifts to use as a way to strengthen our faith, build up the community, and evangelize.

 However, each one of those steps have a consequence in God's will.
 The redemption/forgiveness from the death of Jesus does not stop with believers.
 The author has a greater vision.
 Christ died not only for us, but for the entire cosmos.
 His death reconciles us to the Father.
 And will reconcile all creation to the Creator.
 As we are under the headship of Christ in his body, so will all creation be placed under his rule.
-That is meaning of the phrase "recapitulation."
+That is the meaning of the phrase "recapitulation."

 Next, faith is not just the acceptance of forgiveness.
 It is the cause of prayer, worship, and praise.
 We do not only believe we are "right" with God.
 We have a greater purpose.
 To praise him forever!

-Finally, the Spirit give us a taste of the end time.
+Finally, the Spirit aive us a taste of the end time.
 The work of the Spirit in us will continue into the Kingdom.
 In the Spirit, we will realize our final destiny before our Maker and King.

 What comes from God should return to him.
-This is story of creation and salvation.
-Like the author of Ephesians, we should praise God for what he has done, what he is doing now, and what will he will do at the end.
+This is the story of creation and salvation.
+Like the author of Ephesians, we should praise God for what he has done, what he is doing now, and what he will do at the end.
 For, he is our source.
 He is our destiny.
 Praise God!

 Reflect on the work of God in your life this week.
 Where does his work point you?
 Can you praise him for his activity?
 Plan for such praise.